SuperOfficeDocs/superoffice-docs/user-guide/en/settings/lists/adding-template-web.md

 If you have created new templates or have changed a standard template and saved it with a different file name, you must link the templates to SuperOffice CRM, so that the program can find them when you write documents using SuperOffice CRM.

 Templates are displayed as items in the **Document - Template** list and you link a template to SuperOffice CRM by entering it as an item in the list.
-For more details, see below.

 [!include[Edit list item](../../includes/edit-list-item.md)] when the items are document templates: